balqui/yacaree/trunk/README-v11.txt

 d/ Rule lift and other quantities are reported (and a tiny typo fixed).

 e/ Confidence boost decreases will be always noticeable, even if slight.

+f/ Some minor details (such as method names inconsistent with standard Python coding policies, or a slightly better reporting along the way) were adjusted.

 You may wish to check whether a version of yacaree is included in the KNIME Open Source Data Mining Suite.
 We are working at it and will be